We use organic cotton to create products in a way that enriches the environment and improves conditions for farmers.

 Organic farming techniques use significantly less water as the crops are mainly rain-fed instead of irrigated.
 And because there are no toxic chemicals used in organic farming, there are no unnecessary toxins going into the ground.
 This enriches the soil and helps biodiversity to flourish.

 Organic cotton farming is also beneficial to farmers.
 Under the right conditions, organic farming offers better livelihoods because farmers do not have to rely on expensive chemicals.
 Also, the premium prices paid for organic products helps farmers to increase their incomes.
 And not using hazardous pesticides and chemical fertilisers is better for farmers’ health.

 Types of cotton

 - Organic cotton is grown without the use of toxic and persistent pesticides and synthetic fertilisers.

-- Organic farming requires crop rotation and composting, which promotes soil health and help lock CO2 into the soil, helping mitigate climate change.²
+- Organic farming requires crop rotation and composting, which promotes soil health and helps lock CO2 into the soil, helping to mitigate climate change.²

 - Organic cotton does not use genetically modified seeds.

 - Conventional cotton